Skip to content

 1. Receives a task from the Redis queue containing (workflow_id, prompt, github_token)

-3. Loads the Workflow, Agent, MCP servers, and Skills from the database
+3. Loads the Workflow, Agent, MCP servers, Skills, knowledge, and memory from the database

 4. Creates a Copilot SDK session with the agent's configuration